Congratulations! The Catholic Church congratulates you on your decision to marry. Our aim is to support you in making your marriage the best possible.

-COVID19-United for the Recovery Level 1: Marriage Preparation Courses Archdiocese of Wellington
+COVID-19 Level 1 Response: Marriage Preparation Courses Archdiocese of Wellington

-New Zealand is now in Covid-19 pandemic response Level 1.
-This is now the recovery phase for our country, we do however understand that there may be couples who are still experiencing anxiety regarding marriage preparations and wedding plans in the Archdiocese of Wellington.
-We want to continue to reassure couples that it is our intention to provide support for those preparing for marriage during this time as our nation and world recovers from the pandemic.
-Our courses will now operate and follow procedures for Level 1 recommendations.
+We understand that there may be couples who are experiencing anxiety regarding marriage preparations and wedding plans in the Archdiocese of Wellington and beyond.
+We want to continue to reassure couples that it is our intention to provide support for those preparing for marriage during this time as our nation and world copes with the pandemic.
+Our courses will now operate and follow procedures for Level 1 regulations.

 COMMIT – Home based Introductory course:

-The individual COMMIT course for couples will now proceed as normal.
+The individual COMMIT course for couples proceeds as normal.
 Couples will be accepted on a case by case basis and will be booked with a facilitator who will take them through the questionnaire.

 Love is a Decision – Group Course:

-The next ‘Love is a Decision course’ will be held at Connolly Hall in September.
+The next ‘Love is a Decision course’ will be held at The Catholic Centre, 22-30 Hill St, Thorndon in November.
 Please contact Felicity Giltrap if you have any questions about the courses via the email address,

 email@example.com or if you have any concerns you’d like to discuss.
 Online courses through other providers are still available, once again please contact Felicity for more details on (04) 496 1719 or at the email address above.